ajinathkumbhar/MediaTagReader/README.txt

-This is a media tag reader
+This is a media tag reader for all media files i.e. mp3,mp4,png